Zahraa28/Object-Detection-with-YOLO/README.md

 Skipped VerticalFlip (not realistic for cars on streets).

-👉 See detailed Data Augmentation explanation here.
+Post that I explain Data Augmentation:
+👉

-5. Model Deployment
+### 5. Model Deployment

 Applied trained YOLO model on images and videos of Istanbul traffic.